leegare/pet_insurance/.ipynb_checkpoints/README-checkpoint.md

 f.savefig(path+'/graphics/class0_stats.png', dpi=f.dpi)
 ```
 ![**Figure. **](graphics/class0_stats.png)
 Class 0 Item descritpion fields have a normal like distribution.
 The diagnosis field however has a few outliers with a character length exceeding 200.
 Some with over more than 6 sentences and words above 50 count.
-They seem however to affect the prediction positively, so I will keep them.
+They seem to affect the prediction negatively, so I will remove them.

 #### Statistics for the whole dataset
 ```python